MarkWattTech/Tuya-v2-Supported-Devices/README.md

 2) <b>Fill in the Needed information</b> (Shown below)
 3) <b>Remove any unneeded text from the template </b> (It should just contain the product information / filled in html row)

+## When will my device be added to the list?
+* <p> Currently I am manually adding each one and am working on it in small bursts.
+If you want to take the time to manually create a Pull Request it will be added much quicker as I can review it and pull it in.
+Your name also gets added to the contributers by GitHub which is also a perk!</p>
+&nbsp;

 ## Needed Information
 <p> When making a submission please include : </p>